 Successful initiatives have been taken to promote cross-border cooperation in the Tyrolean border areas with Bavaria, South Tyrol and Grisons.
-To a large extent they are supported by local authorities and interest groups and are rooted in the community.
+To a large extent they are supported by local authorities and interest groups.
 These initiatives relate a wide variety of topics ranging from business, technology transfer and traffic, to tourism, the environment, culture and sport.

 At the initiative of the Tyrol, recent years have seen the development of efficient co-operation amongst the members of the Committee of the Regions (CoR) in those countries of the Alps that have joined together to form the Interregional Alpine Group.
 This interest group meets regularly before the plenary sessions of the CoR to agree on common approaches in areas involving the specific interests of mountain areas.

 The Brenner Railway Action Committee developed out of an Alpine joint venture and unites the governments and chambers of commerce of the countries and provinces along the Brenner axis, i.e. Bavaria, the Tyrol, South Tyrol, Trentino and Verona.
 The action committee works to coordinate and represent members’ common interests in upgrading the current Brenner railway and creating a new rail link between Munich and Verona with the Brenner Base Tunnel as its centre-piece.
 The focus is on lobbying for this project in the framework of the EU Trans-European priority networks.